BINPIPE/java-springboot-sonarqube/README.md

 # java-springboot-sonarqube
-Sample Java Springboot Project to Demonstrate Declarative CI/CD Pipeline in Jenkins with SonarQube Quality Gates
+Sample Java Springboot Project to Demonstrate Declarative CI/CD Pipeline in Jenkins with SonarQube Quality Gates.
+++ Adding Slack Alerts to CI/CD declarative pipeline has also been included.
+Refer ++ below.

 `Learning Resources for DevOps, SRE, Cloud & Engineering Management`